 | Delete this entry only | Removes only the single row that was clicked. |

 | Delete all matching (N entries) | Removes all rows sharing the same Freq + PI + PS combination.
 The count N is shown in the button label.
-This button is hidden when only one row matches. |
+This button is hidden when only one row matching. |

 | Cancel | Closes the overlay without deleting anything.
 Clicking outside the modal also cancels. |